alexwlchan/alexwlchan.net/src/_posts/2024/2024-12-26-not-all-posts.md

 layout: post
 date: 2024-12-26 09:54:55 +0000
 title: Not all blog posts are created equal
-summary: Splitting my work into "articles" and "today I learned" helped me overcome writer's block and improve my work.
+summary: Splitting my work into "articles" and "today I learned" helped me overcome writer's block and get better at writing.
 index:
   feature: true
 colors: